Please ensure Javascript is enabled for purposes of website accessibility

 Eligibility

 This program is open to licensed African physicians who are currently working as faculty at an African academic institution.
 Eligible applicants should be engaged in clinical care, teaching and scholarly activity that advances clinical medicine.
 The program is open to physicians from all specialties and primary care who seek a specific skill to improve health outcomes at their institution.
-However, we will prioritize those from Sub-Saharan Africa interested in the fields of antimicrobial resistance, oncology, vaccine uptake or inflammatory diseases.
+However, we will prioritize those from Sub-Saharan Africa interested in the fields of antimicrobial resistance, oncology, vaccine uptake, infectious and inflammatory diseases.

 To be considered, applicants must meet all the following eligibility criteria: